l0verflow/xox/README.md

   </u></i>
 </p>

-In the kernel's `__ptrace_unlink`, it directly breaks the parent-child link and wakes up the process through an internal scheduler call, but we can send signals like a `SIGCONT` event to emulate the wake up effect in a more generic way.
+In the kernel `__ptrace_unlink`, it directly breaks the parent-child link and wakes up the process through an internal scheduler call, but we can send signals like a `SIGCONT` event to emulate the wake up effect in a more generic way.

 <p align="center">